Walking Trails in the National Park of American Samoa

 The short but rewarding Lower Sauma Ridge Trail on the northern coast of Tutuila is a must for visitors interested in nature, history and sweeping ocean views.

-Taking around 15-20 minutes to complete at 600 m (656 yards), the one-way trail is moderately challenging with a gentle incline, perfect for a quick adventure with a big payoff.
+Taking around 15-20 minutes to complete at 660 yards (600 m), the one-way trail is moderately challenging with a gentle incline, perfect for a quick adventure with a big payoff.

-Along the way, you'll find interpretive panels highlighting the area's cultural significance, flora and fauna.
+At the start of the trail, you'll find interpretive panels highlighting the area's cultural significance, flora and fauna.

 The trail ends with stunning views over the Vai'ava Strait National Natural Landmark, with Pola Island visible in the distance; an iconic, narrow rock formation and nesting site for seabirds.